-INTERVIEW QUESTIONS NUMBER OF INDIVIDUALS RESPONDING "YES" RESPONSE RATE 2017 QSR Do you have enough contact with your case manager?
-129 81% 67% Your case manager helps you find services and resources that you ask for.
-114 75% 72% On a scale of 1 to 10, how satisfied were you with the case management services you received?
-(Average score) 128 7.5 6.8 Were there problems with the case management services that you received?
-127 34% 36% How long did it take for you to receive case management services?
-(Percent receiving services within 15 days) 127 82% 82%
+Interview Questions Number of Individuals Responding "Yes" Response Rate 2020 QSR Do you have enough contact with your case manager?
+129 76% 75% Your case manager helps you find services and resources that you ask for.
+128 76% 75% On a scale of 1 to 10, how satisfied were you with the case management services you received?
+(Average score) 128 7.7 7.2 Were there problems with the case management services that you received?
+129 30% 42% How long did it take for you to receive case management services?
+(Percent receiving services within 15 days) 129 61% 72%

 Consistent with previous years, peer reviewers noted that turnover in the case manager position is a common experience with many members reporting that their assigned case manager has changed frequently.
 Case managers were often noted by members to be difficult to reach and some failed to return telephone calls.
+Aside from a slight improvement in satisfaction scoring, problems with case management services remains relatively unchanged from 2020.
+It should be noted that access to case management services within 15 days has decreased by 11% in each of the last two years.

-A few members expressed satisfaction and appreciation for the role that the case manager assumed in supporting their recovery - below are examples of member comments extracted from the interview tools:
+A few members expressed satisfaction and appreciation for the role that the case manager assumed in supporting their recovery.
+Again, it is also worthwhile to note that overall satisfaction has increased and more members felt that their case manager helps find services and resources-up 1% from 75% 2020 to 76% in 2021.
+Below are examples of member comments extracted from the interview tools: